edgelessNetwork/contracts/README.md

     - The first set of use cases is within social gaming.
 Think games that Zynga would make, such as poker, blackjack, slot machines, and Gacha games
     - For the first time ever, developers could offer EV neutral or even EV positive games.
 Developers would no longer need to take a house rake or fee but could monetize off of the yield (ETH or stables).
 - Why Now
     - Casinos and other similar businesses cannot offer this due to lack of access to tbills(hard to get when based out of curacao) and liquidity risks.
-The true unlock here is that liquid staked eth/staked DAI is truly liquid and has liquidity to convert and withdraw
+The true unlock here is that liquid staked eth/staked Dai is truly liquid and has liquidity to convert and withdraw
     - There are some interesting ways to gamify the chain, for example accumulating jackpots or lotteries that become increasingly positive EV to participate or even redistributing a portion of earnings to developers who are creating apps on the platform based on the amount of capital used in their dApp / the length in which it is used (since this directly correlates to earnings for the L2).
     - Lastly, from a market sizing perspective, we can think about capturing 4-5% of deposits which while significantly smaller than the average hold for a casino (~10% of volume), is an extremely attractive business at scale.
 Lido currently has about $20bn of liquid staked ETH for context, with annualized yields equally about $800m.
     - Account abstraction is mature enough for gasless experiences